yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ycql.md

     WITH transactions = {'enabled': 'true'};
     ```

-1. Now restore back to a time before this index was created.
+1. Restore back to a time before this index was created.

 1. Due to a ycqlsh caching issue, to check the effect of this change, you need to drop out of your current ycqlsh session and log back in.

-1. Verify that the index is gone.
+1. Verify that the index is gone:

     ```sh
     ./bin/ycqlsh -e 'describe index pitr.t1_index;'